Mr. Scorsese: Reception

+Critical response

-On the review aggregator website Rotten Tomatoes, the series holds a 98% approval rating based on 53 critic reviews.
-The website's consensus reads, "By being just as interested in Martin Scorsese the man as it is in Martin Scorsese the director, Rebecca Miller's rollicking documentary provides as revelatory a portrait of the master filmmaker as admirers could've ever hoped for."
-Metacritic, which uses a weighted average, gave a score of 84 out of 100 based on 26 critics, indicating "universal acclaim".
+On the review aggregator website Rotten Tomatoes, the series holds a 98% approval rating, based on 63 critic reviews, with an average rating of 8.6/10.
+The website's consensus reads: "By being just as interested in Martin Scorsese the man as it is in Martin Scorsese the director, Rebecca Miller's rollicking documentary provides as revelatory a portrait of the master filmmaker as admirers could've ever hoped for."
+Metacritic, which uses a weighted average, gave a score of 84 out of 100, based on 26 critics, indicating "universal acclaim".